Statute of The Court

 Timeline

-The pre-trial hearing(s) of the Court shall be held two days before the scheduled trial date.
+The pre-trial hearing(s) of the Court shall be held two to four days before the scheduled trial date.
 The pre-trial hearing(s) shall last no longer than one day.

 Rule 22.